rogerpoliver/k8s-hello-world/README.md

 ReplicaSet will automatically create a new pod to replace it, ensuring the desired state is maintained.

+### What is a Deployment?

+A Deployment is a higher-level Kubernetes resource that manages ReplicaSets and provides declarative updates to applications.
+It ensures that the desired number of replicas of a pod are running and can update the pods to a new version without manual intervention.

+#### Problem with ReplicaSets

+When using a ReplicaSet, if you want to update your application to a new version (e.g., v2), you would need to manually delete each pod and create new ones with the updated version.
+This can be cumbersome and error-prone.

+#### How Deployments Solve This Problem

+Deployments automate the process of updating pods to a new version.
+When you apply a Deployment, it creates and manages ReplicaSets, which in turn create the pods.
+If you update the Deployment to a new version, it will automatically create a new ReplicaSet and gradually replace the old pods with new ones.

 ## Requirements

 - Docker